Antoine101/Dataquest-Projects/README.md

 ## Predicting Car Prices

-Step 6 of 8 : Machine Learning Introduction

-Course : Machine Learning Fundamentals
+**Keywords : Data Analysis, Machine Learning, Cars, Price prediction, K-Nearest Neighbors**

 In this project, we practice the machine learning workflow and implement a k-nearest neighbors algorithm to predict a car's market price using its attributes.

 ## Predicting House Sale Prices

-Step 6 of 8 : Machine Learning Introduction

-Course : Linear Regression for Machine Learning
+**Keywords : Data Analysis, Machine Learning, Houses, Price prediction, Linear Regression, Functions pipeline**

 In this project, we implement a linear regression model to predict house sale prices.
 To do that, we create a pipeline of functions that let us quickly iterate on different models.

 ## Predicting the Stock Market

-Step 6 of 8 : Machine Learning Introduction

-Course : Machine Learning Intermediate
+**Keywords : Data Analysis, Machine Learning, Linear Regression, Forecasting, Time Series, Stock Market, Index**

 In this project, we work with data from the S&P500 stock market index.
 We use historical data on this index to make predictions about future prices.